ValentinViennot/mindthegapblog/content/posts/saving-the-planet/index.md

 ## Instant value

 The value of open-source knowledge comes both from its past and its future, but not from its present state.
 Before: when the value is being created.
-And after: when the said resource's value might decrease of even go negative in case sufficient maintenance isn't provided (bugs, CVEs, malware etc).
+And after: when the said resource's value might decrease or even go negative in case sufficient maintenance isn't provided (bugs, CVEs, malware etc).
 Its present state is free and infinite.

 These are the two types of value that open source creates,